middtown/react-todo-walkthrough-jquery/sprints/Sprint3.md

 8. Think critically about the last code snippet above.
 Why send a `GET` request after the TodoContainer component (and components inside it) have already been rendered?
 For ideas, look for the `componentDidMount` section in [React's Component documentation](https://facebook.github.io/react/docs/react-component.html).

 <details><summary>click for related resources</summary>

-[Other devs have wondered about this too](http://stackoverflow.com/questions/39338464/reactjs-why-is-the-convention-to-fetch-data-on-componentdidmount).
-AJAX calls are asynchronous, and we'll always need to re-render after an AJAX call completes.
-Here's the [Facebook recommendation](https://facebook.github.io/react/docs/react-component.html#componentdidmount) saying to make initial AJAX calls inside `componentDidMount`.</details>
+<a href="http://stackoverflow.com/questions/39338464/reactjs-why-is-the-convention-to-fetch-data-on-componentdidmount">Other devs have wondered about this too.</a> AJAX calls are asynchronous, and we'll always need to re-render after an AJAX call completes.
+Here's the <a href="https://facebook.github.io/react/docs/react-component.html#componentdidmount">Facebook recommendation</a> saying to make initial AJAX calls inside <code>componentDidMount</code>.</details>

 ### Sending State Updates from Parents to Children